-Microsoft is mere weeks away from launching its second major Windows 10 update, known as the Creators Update.
+Microsoft has started rolling out its Windows 10 update, known as the Creators Update.

-The update is free for existing Windows 10 users and will roll out to PCs globally.
+The update is free for existing Windows 10 users and starting rolling out to PCs from April 11th.
 As with every update, Microsoft has a number of new features and changes lined up, including many that Insider Program users have been testing already.

-Not everything the Insiders have been testing will definitely be included in the final update, but there’s a strong chance many features will arrive in some capacity.
-If you want to get the Creators Update early, find out how by clicking here.
+Not everything the Insiders have been testing will definitely be included in the final update - at the time of writing the Creators Update hasn't landed on our devices - but there’s a strong chance many features will arrive in some capacity.

-Or you can see all the new features we know Microsoft has been working on for the Creators Update below.
+Check out the features we know Microsoft has been working on for the Creators Update below.

 Tab previews on Microsoft Edge